wannaphong/thai-english-transliteration-dictionary/README.md

 Data format: It is tsv format (split by \t).

 **Column**
--th - Thai word
+- th - Thai word
--en - English word
+- en - English word
--check - Check pair is correct follow by Royal Society of Thailand (True is correct, False is incorrect and None isn't check)
+- check - Check pair is correct follow by Royal Society of Thailand (True is correct, False is incorrect and None isn't check)

 **LICENSE**